hebut-xiaowencao/ADLAF_cancer-prognosis-prediction/README.md

 ## About this Project

 Challenges such as insufficient connectivity of real biological networks and data noise still affect the accuracy of cancer prognosis prediction.
-To address these issues, this study proposes an adaptive dual-localized augmentation framework Adaptive Dual Local Augmentation(ADLA).
+To address these issues, this study proposes an Adaptive Dual Local Augmentation Framework (ADLAF).
 ---
 ## Directory Layout